- 2017 Best Medical Fiction

 “This is the third book I have read in this series.
 Have enjoyed each one.
 Very worthwhile read.
 Looking forward to the next or last of this series.” -Amazon Review

-Center Stage has recently been nominated for 2017 Reader’s Choice Award. www.tckpublishing.com/readers-choice-voting.
-Look for it under General Fiction.
+Center Stage was nominated for 2017 Reader’s Choice Award.

 “This story has engaging characters and plot, and the story develops well.” -Amazon Review